skupperproject/refdog/terminology.md

 ~~~

 Creating a link also requires explicit permission from the target
 site.
-This permission is granted using tokens.
-A token contains a
+This permission is granted using **tokens**.
+A token contains
-URL for the target site and a secret key.
+a URL for the target site and a secret key.

 In this example, site "west" wishes to allow "east" to create a link.
 Site "west" creates a token.
 The owner of "west" gives the token to